 Consent and ethics in the Information Age.
-Zoe Dibb, Girl Effect
+Zoe Dibb, Laura Scanlon and Clare Webb, Girl Effect

 TEGA is a digital qualitative research methodology developed by Girl Effect.
 In this session we will discuss how our team of ‘paranoid optimists’ developed solutions to overcome safety and ethical challenges when collecting digital data from hard to reach groups.
 We will practically demonstrate a number of safety and security features including as SMS-operated Help Button and a new Digital Recruitment app that showcases our ‘engaged consent’ process.

 Beginner, Intermediate, Advanced

 Last year, we presented in a MERL Tech lightning talk.
 At the time we were grappling with a number of ethical issues related to collecting digital data from respondents across the Global South.
 As a result of discussions and suggestions made during the conference, we’ve now overhauled our consent process and are back to tell you how we did it!